claudioametrano/sequence_databases_similarity_search/README.md

 >- Are these sequences representing the same locus/i?
 How would you assess this?
 > Why they vary so much in length?

-> Once done with the query, sort sequecne by lenght and download the file as tuber_rDNA.fasta
+> Once done with the query, sort sequecne by lenght and download the file as tuber_rDNA.fasta and upload in in results/task1/
 ______________________________________________________________________

 ### 2- Sequence Alignment